Student Supervisor Handbook: Student Work Policies

 Sick leave may be used:

-- Due to illness
+- Due to experiencing physical or mental illness

 - To attend the funeral of or grieve the death of a family member*